stewartsmith/drizzle/plugin/session_dictionary/docs/index.rst

 Session Dictionary
 ==================

-Dictionary for session information.
+The :program:`session_dictionary` plugin provides several DATA_DICTIONARY tables:

+* SESSIONS
+* SESSION_STATEMENTS
+* SESSION_STATUS
+* SESSION_VARIABLES

 .. _session_dictionary_loading:

 Loading
 -------

-This plugin is loaded by default, but it may need to be configured.
-See the plugin's :ref:`session_dictionary_configuration` and :ref:`session_dictionary_variables`.
+This plugin is loaded by default.
 To stop the plugin from loading by default, start :program:`drizzled` with::